amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+Adam optizer, but with a lower learning rate, since I put a nonlinearity of a `tanh`.

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes.